open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 This OTEP paves way for the following desirable features:

-- Semantic Conventions can decide to bump major version numbers to accomodate new signals or hard-to-resolve new domains without breaking the Specification version number.
+- Semantic Conventions can decide to bump major version numbers to accommodate new signals or hard-to-resolve new domains without breaking the Specification version number.
 - Semantic Conventions can have dedicated maintainers and approvers.